Vietnam.vn - Nền tảng quảng bá Việt Nam

 (CLO) In the early 19th century, the UK capital London had dozens of daily newspapers.
 But today, the change in format of newspapers has marked the end of daily local news in print.

-London newspapers are moving away from print to online formats to save money and reach a wider audience.
-But the shift away from print has also created a general sense that local journalism is in a state of stagnation.
+London newspapers are moving away from print to online formats to save costs and reach a wider audience.
+But the shift away from print has also created a general sense that local journalism is stagnant.

-A new crop of London news sites have emerged to address this, most of them powered by Substack.
+A new crop of London news sites has emerged to address this, most of them powered by Substack.

 Substack is a centralized publishing platform for news organizations and journalists, and a way for newspapers to make money through reader subscriptions.
 With no ads, Substack is an environment where quality content trumps “shit,” “sensationalism,” and “clickbait.”